aw-kwok/moosic/README.md

 ![Node.js Badge](https://img.shields.io/badge/Node.js-10.20%2B-white?style=for-the-badge&logo=nodedotjs&logoColor=%23ffffff&labelColor=%23141414&color=%23339933)

 ## 🥛 Overview
 moosic leverages the power of Discord.js to stream music from various sources, such as YouTube, to be played in a Discord voice channel. moosic offers users the ability to play, disconnect the bot, and view the queue.
-Developed by Andrew Kwok
+Developed by Andrew Kwok.

 ## ✨ Features
 - `/play` - Play a song or playlist from a link, or search for a song all with one command!